Canon 450D vs Sony A6000

 It is notable that the A6000 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 450D does not provide wifi capability.

-Both the 450D and the A6000 have been discontinued, but can regularly be found used on eBay.
+Both the 450D and the A6000 have been discontinued, but can regularly be found used on ebay.
 The 450D was replaced by the Canon 500D, while the A6000 was followed by the Sony A6300.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.
+Further information on the features and operation of the 450D and A6000 can be found, respectively, in the Canon 450D Manual (free pdf) or the online Sony A6000 Manual.

 So how do things add up?
 Is the Canon 450D better than the Sony A6000 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.